-As outlined in TEGL 15-16 and explained in 34 CFR 361.605 LWDBs must procure One-Stop Operators and additional Career Services, including youth services, through competitive procurement processes.
-WIOA highlights a clear separation of duties and required firewalls between staff that perform governance functions and operation functions (20 CFR 679.439).
-The NJ Department of Labor issued policy directive WD-PY21-6 in May of 2022 which outlines additional guidance to ensure firewall development and separation between LWDBs, County Officials, and One-Stop Centers.
-The SJWC along with GCWDB is committed to working with its partner LWDBs, One-Stop Operators, and local officials to ensure that appropriate policy directives in 10 CFR 678-670 and 34 CFR 361.605 are being addressed.
+Based on local plans and strategic priorities, LWDBs must procure One Stop Operators and additional Career Services, including youth services, through competitive procurement processes.
+The WIOA highlights a clear separation of duties and required firewalls between staff that perform governance functions and operation functions (20 CFR 679.439).
+The NJ Department of Labor issued policy directive WD-PY21-6 in May of 2022 which outlines additional guidance to ensure fire wall development and separation between LWDBs, County Officials and One Stop Centers.
+The SJWC is committed to working with its partner LWDBs, One Stop Operators and local officials to ensure that appropriate policy directive in 10 CFR 678-670 are being addressed.